-See Map A-1 for CRMC's water use designations in Jamestown's waters.
+See Map A-1 4- in Appendix A for CRMC's water use type designations in Jamestown's waters.
 More detail on the CRMC designations may be found in the Council's Coastal Resources Management Program as Amended (the "Red Book"), 1996 and ongoing, section 200.